iress/cloudfront-auth/README.md

 The supported values of `package` are:

 * `okta_native` - builds a generic Lambda package for OKTA Native authentication
+* `google hosted-domain` - builds a generic Lambda package for Google authentication, using hosted domain authentication
+* `google email-lookup` - builds a generic Lambda package for Google authentication, using JSON email lookup authentication
 * `rotate_key_pair` - builds a Lambda package for rotating the RSA keys in AWS Secrets Manager

 ## Identity Provider Guides